A Celiac’s Gluten Free Guide to South Korea

 Gluten free mung bean pancake in Gwangjang Market.
 Photo by Montana Lopez.

-• A Twosome Place Cafe (Google Maps link): A chain with multiple locations in Seoul and around the country.
-They had a gluten free strawberry chocolate cake that we stumbled across completely by accident.
+• A Twosome Place Cafe: A chain with multiple locations in Seoul and around the country.
+They have a gluten free strawberry chocolate cake that was delicious.

-• Biwon Tteokjip: An adorable and historic shop near Buckchon Hanok sells several varieties of Tteok rice cakes in dessert form.
+• Biwon Tteokjip: An adorable and historic shop near Buckchon Hanok sells several varieties of Tteok rice cakes in dessert form that Montana was assured were gluten free.
+Confirm with them when you visit that their rice cakes are made only with rice and other safe flours, and not bolstered with strong flour 강력쌀가루 (made with wheat).
 Started in 1949 this small, family run, business is reported to have ties to the Palace kitchens.
 They have a variety of traditional flavors including: Walnut, Chestnut, Pinenut, Jujube, Citron and White Bean.

 Buckchon Hanock Gluten Free Seoul